Government of Massachusetts: Governor's Council

-The Governor's Council consists of eight elected councilors elected from districts every two years, as well as the lieutenant governor.
+The Governor's Council consists of eight councilors elected from districts every two years, as well as the lieutenant governor.
 The council provides for advice and consent for judicial appointments, appointment of certain public officials including notaries public and justices of the peace, pardons and commutations, and certain payments from the state treasury.
 The governor is the nonvoting president of the council, but is chaired by the Lieutenant Governor in their absence.